 Steph served as Director of Mission to North America’s (MNA) Special Needs Ministries from 2007 to 2016.
-She continues to work for MNA Special Needs Ministries as a Consultant and also serves on the Lancaster Christian Council on Disability (LCCD).
+She currently works as a Research Fellow in Disability Ministry in partnership with Covenant Theological Seminary.
+She also serves on the Lancaster Christian Council on Disability (LCCD).
 Steph is the author of Same Lake, Different Boat: Coming Alongside People Touched by Disability and All Things Possible: Calling Your Church Leadership to Disability Ministry.
 She has been published in ByFaith magazine, Focus on the Family magazine, and Breakpoint online magazine and has produced a Christian Education DVD series based on Same Lake, Different Boat.
-Steph and her husband, Fred, have been married for 33 years.
+Steph and her husband, Fred, have been married for 34 years.
 They have two deeply loved adult sons: Fred and Tim, the younger of whom has Down syndrome.

 Susan is the wife of Gene Hunt, a retired PCA pastor, and they have 3 adult children and 12 grandchildren.
 She is the former PCA Coordinator for Women’s Ministry and served as a consultant to CDM.
 Susan is the author and co-author of several books for women’s ministries, including Spiritual Mothering and Titus 2 Tools (CDM 2016), as well as TRUE, the CDM discipleship curriculum series on biblical womanhood for teen girls.
 She has also authored several books for children.